-Article 45 Prohibition of interests

-By derogation to Article 12 of Directive 2009/110/EC, no issuer of e-money tokens or crypto-asset service providers shall grant interest or any other benefit related to the length of time during which a holder of e-money tokens holds such e-money tokens.

-Content and form of the crypto-asset white paper for electronic money tokens

-- 1. Before offering the offeror offers e-money tokens to the public in the EU or seeking seeks an admission of such e-money tokens to trading on a trading platform, the issuer of e-money tokens shall publish a crypto-asset white paper on its website. - 2.
-The crypto-asset white paper referred to in paragraph 1 shall contain all the following relevant information: - (a) a description of the issuer of e-money tokens; - (aa) a description of the offeror of e-money tokens; - (ab) a contact telephone number and an email address of the issuer and the offerer, and a peroid of days during which an investor contacting the issuer or the offeror via this telephone number or email address will receive an answer. - (b) a detailed description of the issuer's project, and a presentation of the main participants involved in the project's design and development; when known; - (c) an indication on whether the crypto-asset white paper concerns an offering of e-money tokens to the public and/or an admission of such e-money tokens to trading on a trading platform for crypto-assets; - (d) a detailed description of the rights and obligations attached to the e-money tokens, including the redemption right at par value as referred to in Article 44 and the procedures and conditions of exercise of these rights; - (e) the information on the underlying technology and standards met by the issuer of e-money tokens allowing for the holding, storing and transfer of such e-money tokens; - (ea) a description of the consensus mechanism and underlying technology, including any adverse impact by the issuer or the e-money token project on climate and other environmental, social and governance adverse impacts; - (eb) where the token is based or relies on a 'environmentally unsustainable consensus mechanism' as defined Article 3, a roadmap to shift to an alternative consensus mechanism that is not identified as environmentally unsustainable, by 31 December 2024, unless it is based on an environmentally unsustainable consensus mechanism operated at small scale
+(ba) issuers of e-money tokens, if different from the offeror.
+Commented [A275]: AM 701 ECR Article 45 Prohibition of interests service provi n to Article 12 of Directive 2009/110/EC, no issuer of e-money tokens or crypto-asset ders shall grant interest or any other benefit related to the length of time during which a ioney tokens holds such e-money tokens.
+C Article 46 Content and form of the crypto-asset white paper for electronic money tokens 1. admi ore offering the offeror offers e-money tokens to the public in the EU or seeking-seeks an ission of such e-money tokens to trading on a trading platform, the issuer of e-money tokens publish a crypto-asset white paper on its website.
+Commented [A276]: AM 705 ECR 2. crypto-asset white paper referred to in paragraph 1 shall contain all the following relevant emation: (a) a description of the issuer of e-money tokens; (aa) a description of the offeror of e-money tokens; Commented [A277]: AM 708 Kovařík et al. (ab) a contact telephone number and an email address of the issuer and the offerer, and a peroid of days during which an investor contacting the issuer or the offeror via this telephone number or email address will receive an answer.
+Commented [KK278]: this was added following the discussions (b) a detailed description of the issuer's project, and a presentation of the main participants involved in the project's design and development; when known; in the technical meeting.
+Commented [A279]: AM 709 Kovařík et al. (c) an indication on whether the crypto-asset white paper concerns an offering of e-money tokens to the public and/or an admission of such e-money tokens to trading on a trading platform for crypto-assets; (d) a detailed description of the rights and obligations attached to the e-money tokens, including the redemption right at par value as referred to in Article 44 and the procedures and conditions of exercise of these rights; (e) the information on the underlying technology and standards met by the issuer of e-money tokens allowing for the holding, storing and transfer of such e-money tokens; (ea) the information regarding the governance of the issuance of e-money tokens as Commented [A290]: AV 711 D. J (0) decentralised crypto-assets, when applicable; < Commented [A280]: AM 711 Beck Commented [A281]: deleted as requested by ECR (f) the risks relating to the issuer(s) of the of e-money issuer, tokens, the offeror of the e- money tokens, the e-money tokens and the implementation of the project, including the technology; Commented [A282]: AM 712 Kovařík et al.